logux/client/README.md

 ### Process Events

-Add callbacks when new events will come to log (from server, other clients or local JS):
+Add callbacks when new events will come to client log (from server, other clients or local `logux.log.add` call):

 ```js
 logux.log.on('event', function (event, meta) {